 KOS Protein Powder Nutrition Facts

-First, we’ll look at the macronutrient breakdown of the serving size (2 scoops/39 grams) of this plant protein powder.
+First, we’ll look at the macronutrient breakdown of this plant protein powder’s serving size (2 scoops/39 grams).
 Then, we’ll review the macronutrient breakdown.

 Macronutrient breakdown per 2 scoops or 39 grams